Medical expert of the article

 Risk factors

-The factors that can lead to the development of atherosclerosis of the abdominal aorta can be divided into several groups: intransient factors, transient and potentially transient.
+Factors that can lead to the development of atherosclerosis of the abdominal aorta can be divided into several groups: permanent factors, transient and potentially transient.

-- male sex (men suffer from atherosclerosis more often than women);
+- male gender (men suffer from atherosclerosis more often than women);

-- hereditary predisposition (often the disease is found in people whose relatives also suffer from atherosclerosis of the abdominal aorta).
-The formation of fatty streaks occurs in the aorta of the human fetus and is significantly enhanced by maternal hypercholesterolemia.
-[10]
+- hereditary predisposition (the disease is often found in people whose relatives also suffer from atherosclerosis of the abdominal aorta).
+The formation of fatty streaks occurs in the aorta of the human fetus and is significantly enhanced by maternal hypercholesterolemia. [ 10 ]

-Experts point out that hereditary predisposition contributes to an earlier onset of the development of pathology.
+Experts point out that hereditary predisposition contributes to the earlier onset of the development of pathology.

 Transient risk factors include those that can be eliminated:

-- smoking, its negative effect on the elasticity of blood vessels;
+- smoking, its negative impact on the elasticity of blood vessels;

 - physical inactivity, passive lifestyle, excess weight.

-Potentially transient factors include diseases that can be corrected, controlled and prevented from further development:
+Potentially transient factors include diseases that can be corrected, controlled and prevented from developing further:

-- hypertension, which favors the deposition of lipids in the vascular wall and the formation of atherosclerotic plaques; [13]
+- hypertension, which promotes the deposition of lipids in the vascular wall and the formation of atherosclerotic plaques; [ 13 ]

-- dyslipidemia, impaired fat metabolism, which is accompanied by an increase in cholesterol, lipoprotein and triglyceride levels;
+- dyslipidemia, a disorder of fat metabolism, which is accompanied by an increase in the level of cholesterol, lipoproteins and triglycerides;

-- diabetes mellitus, obesity increase the risks of developing atherosclerosis of the abdominal aorta several times, which is due to the simultaneous violation of lipid metabolism; [14]
+- diabetes mellitus and obesity increase the risk of developing atherosclerosis of the abdominal aorta several times, which is due to the simultaneous disruption of lipid metabolism; [ 14 ]

-- infectious and intoxication processes contribute to damage to the vascular walls.
+- Infectious and intoxicative processes contribute to damage to the vascular walls.

-If you know and take into account the main provoking factors, then you can determine the basic rules for the prevention of the disease.
-[15]
+If you know and take into account the main provoking factors, then you can determine the basic rules for preventing the disease. [ 15 ]

 Pathogenesis

-The development of atherosclerosis of the abdominal aorta is due to a combination of factors - in particular, endothelial dysfunction, inflammatory reaction, immunological process, dyslipidemia, plaque rupture, external negative influences (for example, smoking).
+The development of atherosclerosis of the abdominal aorta is caused by a combination of factors, in particular, endothelial dysfunction, inflammatory response, immunological process, dyslipidemia, plaque rupture, external negative influences (for example, smoking).

-The endothelium produces substances necessary to control blood coagulation and metabolic brain processes, regulate vascular tone and blood pressure, filter renal function and contractile cardiac activity.
-The first stage in the development of atherosclerosis is provoked by a violation of the endothelial vasodilator function, which, in turn, becomes a consequence of the loss of nitric oxide by the endothelium.
-Dysfunction of the endothelium is also caused by an increased content of cholesterol in the blood, diabetes mellitus, prolonged hypertension, and nicotine addiction.
-The disorder occurs under the influence of low density lipoprotein oxidation.
-[16]
+The endothelium produces substances necessary to control the blood coagulation function and metabolic processes in the brain, regulate vascular tone and blood pressure, filtering renal function and contractile cardiac activity.
+The first stage of atherosclerosis development is provoked by a violation of the endothelial vasodilator function, which, in turn, is a consequence of the loss of nitric oxide by the endothelium.
+Dysfunction of the endothelium is also caused by increased cholesterol levels in the blood, diabetes mellitus, long-term hypertension, and nicotine addiction.
+The disorder occurs under the influence of oxidation of low-density lipoproteins. [ 16 ]

 - Inflammatory processes in atherosclerosis were observed in almost all cases.
-They involved macrophages, cytokines, monocyte chemotaxis protein, growth factors, interleukin-1, -3, -6, -8, -18, tumor necrosis factor α, CD40 ligand.
+They involved macrophages, cytokines, monocyte chemotactic protein, growth factors, interleukin-1, -3, -6, -8, -18, tumor necrosis factor α, CD40 ligand.
 Atherosclerotic development is also associated with serum C-reactive protein.
-An increased level of lipoprotein-associated phospholipase increases the likelihood of complications; the involvement of cytokines, which induce cell proliferation and stimulate the production of active oxygen forms, activate matrix metalloproteinases and the expression of tissue factor, is not excluded.
+Elevated levels of lipoprotein-associated phospholipase increase the likelihood of complications; the involvement of cytokines, which induce cell proliferation and stimulate the production of active oxygen forms, activate matrix metalloproteinases and expression of tissue factor, is also possible.

-- Lipid disorders are an important factor in the development of atherosclerosis of the abdominal aorta.
-The risk is especially increased with serum cholesterol levels above 3.9 mmol / liter.
+- Lipid disorders are an important factor in the development of abdominal aortic atherosclerosis.
+The risk is particularly increased with serum cholesterol levels greater than 3.9 mmol/liter.

-- Increased pressure in the cerebral and coronary arterial vessels increases the tension of the vascular wall, which negatively affects the regenerative processes and contributes to the formation of pathological protrusions.
-[17]
+- Increased pressure in the cerebral and coronary arterial vessels increases the tension of the vascular wall, which negatively affects regenerative processes and contributes to the formation of pathological protrusions. [ 17 ]

-- Nicotine dependence has a negative effect during all stages of atherosclerosis development, and this effect is quite intense: endothelium-dependent vasodilation worsens, pro-inflammatory factors increase (including C-reactive protein, interleukin-6 and tumor necrosis factors α), platelet NO availability decreases, the oxidative modification of LDL increases and the plasma activity of paraoxonase decreases.
+- Nicotine dependence has a negative impact during all stages of atherosclerosis development, and this impact is quite intense: endothelium-dependent vasodilation worsens, proinflammatory factors (including C-reactive protein, interleukin-6 and tumor necrosis factors α) increase, platelet NO availability decreases, oxidative modification of LDL increases and plasma paraoxonase activity decreases.

-- An increased level of insulin entails an increase in the content of cytokines (-6 and MCP-1), which contribute to the growth of atherosclerotic processes.
+- Elevated insulin levels lead to an increase in the content of cytokines (-6 and MCP-1), which contribute to the growth of atherosclerotic processes.

-An increase in LDL cholesterol and a decrease in HDL cholesterol are considered to be particularly important underlying factors.
-The former accumulate in atherosclerotic plaques (foam cells), which entails mitochondrial dysfunction, apoptosis and necrosis, with the release of cell proteases, pro-inflammatory cytokines and thrombotic molecules.
-Oxidation of LDL provokes inflammatory and immune changes, platelet aggregation increases, and plaques become unstable.
-[18]
+Particularly important underlying factors are considered to be an increase in LDL and a decrease in HDL.
+The former accumulate in atherosclerotic plaques (foam cells), which entails mitochondrial dysfunction, apoptosis and necrosis, with the release of cellular proteases, proinflammatory cytokines and thrombotic molecules.
+Oxidation of LDL provokes inflammatory and immune changes, platelet aggregation increases, and plaques become unstable. [ 18 ]

-High-density lipoproteins promote the inclusion of the reverse transition of cholesterol, support endothelial function, and protect against increased thrombus formation.
+High-density lipoproteins promote the activation of cholesterol reversal, support endothelial function, and protect against increased thrombus formation.

-The main pathogenetic links in the development of atherosclerosis are:
+The main pathogenetic links in the development of atherosclerosis are considered to be:

 - Disorder of fat metabolism.

-- Extra-fat changes (hemodynamic disturbances, deterioration of the rheological properties of blood, primary pathologies and damage to the vascular wall, genetic predisposition).
+- Non-fatty changes (hemodynamic disorders, deterioration of blood rheological properties, primary pathologies and damage to the vascular wall, genetic predisposition).

-There is evidence that myostatin (a skeletal muscle growth inhibitor involved in metabolic disorders and cardiac fibrosis) can be considered as a new player in the progression of atherosclerosis.
-According to research, myostatin mediates the progression of atherosclerosis of the abdominal aorta, causing dysfunction of vascular smooth muscle cells.
-[19]
+There is evidence that myostatin (a skeletal muscle growth inhibitor involved in metabolic disorders and cardiac fibrosis) is a new player in the progression of atherosclerosis.
+According to the study, myostatin mediates the progression of abdominal aortic atherosclerosis by causing vascular smooth muscle cell dysfunction. [ 19 ]

-In most cases, atherosclerosis of the abdominal aorta proceeds without certain symptoms, but the pathology can be detected during diagnostic measures.
-Nonspecific signs appear as the disease progresses:
+Atherosclerosis of the abdominal aorta in most cases occurs without specific symptoms, but the pathology can be detected during diagnostic measures.
+Non-specific signs appear as the disease progresses:

-- uncomfortable sensations in the abdomen and lower back;
+- discomfort in the abdomen and lower back;

-- regular abdominal pain, worse after eating (especially after a hearty meal);
+- regular abdominal pain that intensifies after eating (especially after a large meal);

-- digestive upsets for no apparent reason (diarrhea, constipation, bloating);
+- digestive disorders without an obvious cause (diarrhea, constipation, bloating);

 - unpleasant belching, regular heartburn after eating;